Charles Guggenheim directing

 FF2 ADDENDUM

-A much better book on this general topic is Deborah Dash Moore’s GI JEWS, released last August.
-Although she only devotes one page explicitly to Berga, Moore’s book provides both a context for understanding the situation of Jewish-American GI’s in World War II, as well as acute observations on the consequences of their service, not only for them as individuals, but also for the nation they served (the United States) as well as the nation they helped to create through their advocacy and financial support (Israel).
+JEWS, released last August.
+Although she only devotes one page explicitly to Berga, Moore’s book provides both a context for understanding the situation of Jewish-American GI’s in World War II, as well as acute observations on the consequences of their service, not only for them as individuals, but also for the nation they served (the United States) as well as the nation they helped to create through their advocacy and financial support

-Click here to order
+here to order

-…[GI JEWS] implicitly raises a sobering question for American Jews… Like other highly educated and highly affluent groups, Jews began detaching from the military thanks to draft deferments for college students in the Vietnam War era, and today they enlist in the all-volunteer Army at less than half their proportion in the population.
-Something precious is being taken for granted, and potentially lost, in that disconnection…
+JEWS] implicitly raises a sobering question for American Jews… Like other highly educated and highly affluent groups, Jews began detaching from the military thanks to draft deferments for college students in the Vietnam War era, and today they enlist in the all-volunteer Army at less than half their proportion in the population.
+Something precious is being taken for granted, and potentially lost, in that disconnection… In his WASHINGTON POST survey of recent books on World War II (published on 6/5/05), Kenneth M. Pollack is also full of praise: The great surprise of the season in World War II books is Deborah Dash Moore's wonderful

-The great surprise of the season in World War II books is Deborah Dash Moore's wonderful GI JEWS: HOW WORLD WAR II CHANGED A GENERATION.
+GENERATION.
 Moore is a professor, the book is an academic study of how one small segment of the American population dealt with the war, it was published by an academic press and the endnotes are nearly a fifth as long as the story itself -- none of which promises an enjoyable read.
 But it is an enjoyable read.
 Moore, a Vassar professor, writes well and knows how to tell a story -- sins that some faculty committee will no doubt punish her for someday.
 She has an eye for interesting characters and for what makes them interesting.
 One of those characters, in fact, is her father, and others are old friends of his; yet she keeps her own feelings about him and them out of it, which allows them to live again in her pages as the young men gone for soldiers they once were.
-She keeps up a lively pace and intersperses evocative vignettes with insightful analysis of what these Jewish troops' experiences meant to them, their families, their communities and the nation as a whole.
+She keeps up a lively pace and intersperses

+JEWS is a vital corollary to the work of Tom Brokaw and others who have justifiably lauded America's "Greatest Generation."
+Moore's most important theme is that the greatest generation was not born that way but forged -- something that, to be fair, Brokaw himself has acknowledged.
+Its members did not win World War II because they were the greatest generation, but they became the greatest generation because of what they went through during the war.
 Although Moore focuses on American Jews, the experiences she describes were similar, if not identical, for virtually every other ethnic group in the country, and indeed for most Americans.
 For postwar generations, her book reveals how the experience of the war changed the generation that fought it and why it helped launch the civil rights movement, the Great Society and America's rise to global predominance.
 GI Jews should not be missed by anyone with an interest in World War II or the history of the American people.

-FINAL FF2 NOTE:
+FINAL FF2

 This article is a slightly expanded version